-Some of the most popular Linux Distributions are Debian, Red Hat, Ubuntu, Arch Linux, Fedora, CentOS, Kali Linux, OpenSUSE, Linux Mint and more.
+Some of the most popular Linux distributions are Debian, Red Hat, Ubuntu, Arch Linux, Fedora, CentOS, Kali Linux, OpenSUSE, Linux Mint, etc.

-When you log in to a Linux system for the first time, before doing any work it is always a good idea to check what version of Linux is running on the machine.
-For example, determining the Linux distribution will help you figure out what package manager you should be using to install new packages.
+When you log in to a Linux system for the first time, before doing any work, it is always a good idea to check what version of Linux is running on the machine.
+For example, determining the Linux distribution can help you figure out what package manager you should use to install new packages.

 lsb_release utility displays LSB (Linux Standard Base) information about the Linux distribution.
-This command will work on all Linux distributions that have the
+This command should work on all Linux distributions that have the

 lsb-release package installed: